LumoSQL/archive1-LumoSQL-on-github/doc/www/lumo-relevant-knowledgebase.md

 | [SQLite Deleted Records Parser](https://github.com/mdegrazia/SQLite-Deleted-Records-Parser) | 2015 | Script to recover deleted entries in an SQLite database |
 | [lua-mdb](https://github.com/catwell/cw-lua/tree/master/lua-mdb) | 2016 | Parse and investigate LMDB file format |

+(The forensics and data recovery industry has many tools that diagnose SQLite database files.
+Some are open source but many are not.
+A list of tools commonly cited by forensics practicioners, none of which LumoSQL has downloaded or tried
+is: Belkasoft Evidence Center, BlackBag BlackLight, Cellebrite UFED Physical Analyser, DB Browser for SQLite, Magnet AXIOM and Oxygen Forensic Detective.)

 # List of Relevant Benchmarking and Test Knowledge

 Benchmarking is a big part of LumoSQL, to determine if changes are an improvement.
 The trouble is that SQLite and other top databases are not really benchmarked in realistic and consistent way, despite SQL server benchmarking using tools like TCP being an obsessive industry in itself, and there being myriad of testing tools released with SQLite, Postgresql, MariaDB etc. But in practical terms there is no way of comparing the most-used databases with each other, or even of being sure that the tests that do exist are in any way realistic, or even of simply reproducing results that other people have found.
 LumoSQL covers so many codebases and use cases that better SQL benchmarking is a project requirement.
 Benchmarking and testing overlap, which is addressed in the code and docs.